 Matrixframe#

-Matrixframe is commercial software used for structural analysis.
-MatrixFrame uses symbols that are very similar to those used in the Delft curriculum.
+Matrixframe is commercial software for structural analysis.
+MatrixFrame uses symbols that closely resemble those used in the curriculum at Delft.
 For students, there is a free student license (registration with MatrixFrame required) and a version that only works on the TU Delft network (possibly via VPN connection).
-If you have applied for the student license but have not received it, you can submit a ticket via this link.
+If you have requested the student license but have not received it, you can submit a ticket via this link.

-• When using MatrixFrame, you will always need to enter the stiffnesses of the elements (‘profile data in MatrixFrame’).
-MatrixFrame needs this to perform the structural analysis, even though it is not necessary for the internal forces in statically determinate structures.
-If this data is not known, you can enter any large value under ‘Manual input’ to model an infinitely stuff member.
-As long as the value is several orders of magnitude larger than the other values, it is fine; if the value is too large, numerical issues may arise.
+When using MatrixFrame, you must always enter the stiffness of the elements (‘profile data in MatrixFrame’).
+MatrixFrame needs this information to perform the calculations, even if it is not necessary for the force quantities in statically determinate structures.
+If these data are unknown, you can enter a large arbitrary value under ‘Manual input’ to model an infinitely stiff bar.
+If the value is several orders of magnitude larger than the other values, it is sufficient; if the value is too large, numerical issues may arise.

 A comprehensive manual with more options can be found here.
-In addition, the official documentation provides further explanation.
+The official documentation also provides more explanation.

-As an example, we will determine the external static indeterminacy of this structure.
+As an example, we determine the external static indeterminacy of this structure.

 Example

-1. Create a new project - ‘2D-Raamwerk’ and click ‘Ok’.
-The options ‘1D-Ligger’ and ‘2D_vakwerk_’ are simplifications of the ‘2D Frame’ option.
-You can try the ‘3D-Raamwerk’ and ‘3D-Vakwerk’ options, but they are generally more complex.
+Create a new project - ‘2D-Raamwerk’ and click ‘Ok’.
+The options ‘1D-ligger’ and ‘2D-vakwerk’ are simplifications of the ‘2D-Raamwerk’ option.
+You can try the ‘3D-Raamwerk’ and ‘3D-Vakwerk’ options, but these are generally more complex.

 Example

-Fig. 43 Since this is a 2D-Raamwerk, we select that option.#
+Fig. 81 Since this is a 2D frame, we select that option.#

 Example